Introduction

 These fairy boats, stealing along the water on a fine calm morning, greatly enhance the beauty of the scene [at Tahlee].
 They belong to a party of natives who have taken up their quarters near Tahlee, and who ….. have always been well disposed towards Europeans.
 Unfortunately, they are much addicted to the use of ardent spirits, having acquired the habit from the whalers who frequent the place.’

-Whale ship enters Port Stephens due to desertion of Its crew – 1840
+Whaling ship enters Port Stephens following the desertion of its crew – 1840

 The Sydney Gazette and New South Wales Advertiser of 12 March 1840, page 2, reported: